|

 the first-person accounts of troops in the combat zone.

-The full-color, 460-page book, featuring many compelling
+The full-color, 456-page book, featuring photographs

-photographs taken by the servicemen themselves, captures
+taken by the servicemen themselves, forever records the

 “Delawareans indeed spoke for all Americans through their